-After the initial deposit of bond proceeds is recorded by the Treasurer's Office, any transfer-out of bond money or interest on bond money to another budget account and/or fund must be coded to GL 9067 - Transfer Out Bond Proceeds Only, and the corresponding transfer-in must be coded to GL 4666 - Transfer In Bond Proceeds Only.
-GL's 9067 and 4666 must be used together on an Advantage document, and both lines must identify the bond issue with the specific bond job number.
-The only exceptions to this is the transfer of bond proceeds between the State and its discretely presented component units (e.g. NSHE and CRC) or NDOT, which are to be recorded as expenditures.

-A transfer out of bond money is not considered an expenditure until the agency receiving the transfer expends the funds.
+After the initial deposit of bond proceeds is recorded by the Treasurer's Office, any transfer-out of bond money to another budget account and/or fund must be coded to GL 9067 - Transfer Out Bond Proceeds Only, and the corresponding transfer-in must be coded to GL 4666 - Transfer In Bond Proceeds Only.
+GL's 9067 and 4666 must be used together on an Advantage document, and both lines must identify the bond issue with the specific bond job number. exception to this is the transfer of bond proceeds between the State and its discretely presented component units (e.g. NSHE and CRC).
+A transfer out is not considered an expenditure until the agency receiving the transfer expends the funds.
 The agency receiving the transfer of bond funds must also identify the use (expenditure) of the bond proceeds by the job number of the issue.
 Supporting documents must be retained by the State agency until three years after the final redemption date of the bonds.
 A Refunding bond issue is treated as replacing the original new money issue.
 Thus, records relating to the original new money issue and the refunding issue must be retained until three years after the final redemption of both bond issues.